wp-plugins/constant-contact-api/readme.txt

 <h4>Fully integrate Constant Contact with your WordPress website.</h4>

-The Constant Contact for Wordpress plugin is the best email marketing plugin for WordPress: integrate your website seamlessly with your Constant Contact account.
+The Constant Contact for Wordpress plugin is the best email marketing plugin for WordPress: integrate your website seamlessly with Constant Contact.

 You can place a signup checkbox or list selection on your register page or use the signup widget anywhere in your website sidebar or PHP templates.